Spinal Stenosis

 How does Spinal Stenosis develop?

-The wear and tear of the aging process has a cumulative effect on the integrity and stability of the body’s skeletal architecture After 40 years, the reconstructive or repair mechanisms of the body slow down.
+As we age, the cumulative effects of wear and tear can impact the strength and stability of our skeletal structure.
+As we age past 40, the body’s natural ability to repair and regenerate tends to slow down.
 As a consequence, the inter-vertebral discs become drier and begin to swell or bulge in response to normal changes in the spinal pressure.
 Additionally, there is a thickening of the supporting ligaments, muscles and soft tissue that stabilize the spine, further aggravating the onset of spinal stenosis.

 The following risk factors, however, may lead to spinal stenosis at a much early age: